nvietto/blog/content/project/Teaching/index.md

 ---

-This page contains the teaching material for courses I have taught and developed.
-At the links below, you'll find slides, assignments, and other resources.
-Feel free to use them.
+This page provides teaching materials for the courses I've developed and taught.
+Below, you'll find links to slides, assignments, and additional resources.
+Feel free to use and share them.

 ### Research Methods